Burghfield: St Mary's Parish Church

 The Church of England parish church of St Mary in Church Lane, Burghfield village, was originally built in the 12th century, but early in the Victorian era it was completely demolished and replaced by a Norman revival building designed by J.B.
 Clacy of Reading and completed in 1843.
 The original church had a stepped wooden tower, and the building is depicted in one of the stained glass windows.
 Other monuments from the old St. Mary's that survive in the 1843 building include a damaged early 14th century effigy of a knight, and two other recumbent stone effigies that have been defaced.
 There is also a memorial brass to Nicholas Williams (died 1568) and his two wives.
 The church has six bells hung for change ringing.

-The parish church contains a number of church monuments from the old St. Mary's, including the alabaster effigy of an important historic figure, Richard Neville, 5th Earl of Salisbury the father of Warwick the Kingmaker.
+The parish church contains a number of monuments from the old St. Mary's, including the alabaster effigy of an important historic figure, Richard Neville, 5th Earl of Salisbury the father of Warwick the Kingmaker.
 He fought for the Yorkist cause during the Wars of the Roses, and was executed after the Battle of Wakefield in 1460.
 He was buried first at Pontefract, but his son transferred his body to the family mausoleum at Bisham Priory and erected this effigy as part of his monument there.
 It is not clear why it was brought to Burghfield after the Dissolution of the Monasteries.
 The effigy of a lady alongside him wears a headdress which is not thought to be of the right date to be his wife, but she may be one of the earlier Countesses of Salisbury buried at Bisham.

 Burghfield Common Methodist Church

-Burghfield Common Methodist Church dates back almost 200 years.
-Reverend John Ride was an evangelist who was locked up in Winchester prison for “holding a missionary meeting” in Micheldever in 1834.
-Released without any charge he led open air services in Burghfield during the summer of 1835.
-When the regular congregation of believers grew sufficiently he formed the “Methodist Society” on November 17th 1835.
-The fellowship depended on the hospitality of a local wheelwright in less favourable weather.
-The first Chapel was built in 1838, and was famous for its brass band.
-Nevertheless, with the extensive building at Burghfield Common, the chapel was too small and the new chapel in the heart of Burghfield Common was built in 1923.
-One historian noted that “The Burghfield Common Church… has attracted a loyal and devoted congregation throughout the years of its history.
-A happy, hospitable place, it has welcomed newcomers… on many occasions.”
+Reverend John Ride was an evangelist who was locked up in Winchester prison for "holding a missionary meeting" in Micheldever in 1834.
+Released without any charge, he led open air services in Burghfield during the summer of 1835.
+When the regular congregation of believers grew sufficiently he formed the Methodist Society on 17 November 1835.
+In inclement weather, the congregation met on the premises of a local wheelwright.
+The first chapel was built in 1838, and was famous for its brass band.
+The expansion of Burghfield Common meant that the chapel was too small, and a new one was built in 1923.